Seanzy/mvp-starter/_PRESS-RELEASE.md

 Things to Do
 Add favicon
 Practice redoing this entire sprint from memory until you can do a presentation with it, Then do it in angular
+Add a login functionality to separate my messages from user messages, or to separate each user's messages and make them visible only to that user.

+allow user to enter their phone number to be notified when their message database changes (once I have changed their database, i.e. once I have responded to their message).

+Fix the broken status codes

 Questions